FluegelsApps/iot-utilities/docs/main/client_configuration.md

 # Client configuration

 The app client configuration feature provides templates for the configuration of an Aruba infrastructure for use with this app or other 3rd party IoT solutions.
+Even if the app only supports part of the IoT use cases, BLE and Wi-Fi, this documentation provides an overview of the available configuration options.

 ## Templates